h2oai/tutorials/DriverlessAI/DriverlessAI-Test-Drive-Tutorials/automatic-ml-intro-test-drive-tutorial/automatic-ml-intro-test-drive-tutorial.md

 - Determine the top 2 global attributions associated with ‘survived’

 6\.
-Driverless AI offers other plots located under DAI Model and Surrogate Models, take a few minutes to explore these plots, they are all interactive. **About this Plot** will provide an explanation of each plot.
+Driverless AI offers other plots located under Driverless AI Model and Surrogate Models, take a few minutes to explore these plots, they are all interactive. **About this Plot** will provide an explanation of each plot.

-DAI Model
+Driverless AI Model
 - Feature Importance
 - Shapley
 - Partial Dependence Plot